nspcc-dev/neo-go/docs/rpc.md

 This method doesn't work for the Ledger contract, you can get data via regular `getblock` and `getrawtransaction` calls.

+#### `getnep17balances`

+neo-go's implementation of `getnep17balances` does not perform tracking of NEP17 balances for each account as it is done in the C# node.
+Instead, neo-go node maintains the list of NEP17-compliant contracts, i.e. those contracts that have `NEP-17` declared in the supported standards section of the manifest.
+Each time `getnep17balances` is queried, neo-go node asks every NEP17 contract for the account balance by invoking `balanceOf` method with the corresponding args.
+Invocation GAS limit is set to be 3 GAS.
+All non-zero NEP17 balances are included in the RPC call result.

+Thus, if NEP17 token contract doesn't have `NEP-17` standard declared in the list of supported standards but emits proper NEP17 `Transfer` notifications, the token balance won't be shown in the list of NEP17 balances returned by the neo-go node (unlike the C# node behavior).
+However, transfer logs of such token are still available via `getnep17transfers` RPC call.

+The behaviour of the `LastUpdatedBlock` tracking matches the C# node's one.

 ### Unsupported methods

 Methods listed down below are not going to be supported for various reasons